kamil-alekber/personal-space/src/content/new-frontier-with-dapp.md

   email: kamil.alekber@gmail.com
 ---

-There is always an idea of becoming better and I believe decentralized future is the key point in our fast pacing life.
+There is always an idea of becoming better and decentralized future is the key point in our fast pacing life that will hopefully improve our current standards.
+I want to explore the new frontier and what possibilities does DApp introduce to us.

 Points to cover:

-- What is DApps and whence it came?
+- What is DApps and where did it come from?
 - What does it mean for me as a web-developer?
 - Future readings